openpotato/csv-table-schema/website/docs/specification.md

 Represents a datetime value.
 The following additional schema properties are available:

-+ `formats` : An array of valid format strings according to [.NET Custom date and time format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings). **This property is required**.
++ `formats` : An array of valid format strings according to [.NET Custom date and time format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings). **This property is REQUIRED**.
 + `minValue` : Specifies the minimum allowed value.
 + `maxValue` : Specifies the maximun allowed value.